Edmond Safra: Career

-Later life and death
+Later life

 As he approached his 60s, Safra divided his time between his homes in Monaco, Geneva, and New York City and the Villa Leopolda on the French Riviera.
 Weakened by Parkinson's disease, he required nursing care.

-On 2 December 1999, Edmond and Lily Safra gained Monegasque citizenship.

 In 1999, he sold his Safra Republic Holdings and Republic New York Corporation to HSBC for $10.3 billion in cash.
 On 31 December 1999, HSBC Private Bank became the new name for Safra's former holdings.

+Personal life

+On 2 December 1999, Edmond and Lily Safra gained Monegasque citizenship.
+In 1976, Safra married Lily Watkins.

+Death

 In December 1999, Safra and nurse Vivian Torrente were suffocated by fumes in a fire deliberately lit at the billionaire's Monaco home, where he apparently felt so safe that he did not have his bodyguards stay the night.
 On the night of the fire, Daniel Serdet, the attorney general and chief prosecutor of Monaco, stated that Samuel Cohen, Safra's personal security chief, stated that no security guards were needed.

 Safra's nurse Ted Maher was arrested under suspicion of starting the fire in order to gain attention "through a daring rescue", and then losing control unintentionally.
 He was convicted of the crime and sentenced to 10 years in prison.

-Edmond Safra left 50% of his assets to several charities.
+Safra left 50% of his assets to several charities.

-Philanthropic activities

-Safra supported educational, religious, medical, cultural, and humanitarian causes and organizations around the world.
-The Edmond J. Safra Philanthropic Foundation carries on this work in his memory.
+Philanthropy

+Safra was a major philanthropist during his lifetime, and left his wealth to the Edmond J. Safra Philanthropic Foundation, which supports hundreds of projects in fifty countries around the world in the areas of education, science, medicine, religion, culture and humanitarian assistance.

 Emergency relief

-In April 1992, the Syrian regime dropped the travel restrictions on Jews.
-Edmond Safra, whose family had old ties with the city of Aleppo, offered to transfer 4,500 Syrian Jews by plane and financed their settling in Brooklyn.
+In April 1992, the Assad regime of Syria abolished all travel restrictions on Jews.
+Safra, whose family had old ties with the city of Aleppo, offered to transfer 4,500 Syrian Jews by plane and financed their settling in Brooklyn.